ObeoNetwork/GraphicalServerProtocol/specification.md

 ### SetTypeHintsAction

 Sent from the server to the client in order to provide hints certain modifications are allowed for a specific element type.
-These hints specify whether an element can be resized,reloacted and/or deleted.
-Optionaly, the specifiy a list of element types that can be contained/connected by this element (see also `TypeHint`).
+These hints specify whether an element can be resized, reloacted and/or deleted.
+Optionaly, they specifiy a list of element types that can be contained/connected by this element (see also `TypeHint`).
 The rationale is to avoid a client-server round-trip for user feedback of each synchronous user interaction.

 ```typescript
 class SetTypeHintsAction implements Action {